 Display Description:

 The Western Mexico shaft tomb tradition or shaft tomb culture refers to a set of interlocked cultural traits found in the western Mexican states of Jalisco, Nayarit, and, to a lesser extent, Colima to its south.
 Built beneath house platforms, these tombs served as family mausoleums and were periodically opened to inter the recently deceased.
 These two ceramic figures are fine representations of the Nayarit style known as Chinesco, notable for smooth burnished surfaces and painted ornament.
 These contrast with the heavy three-dimensional costumes and jewelry worn by figures in another local style, the Ixtlán del Río style.
-This late example roughly dates to 1540 CE when European traits such as the white face and the black cap, gray mustache and brown shoes are exhibited.
-This figure clearly shows how the local Chinesco people used the European traders for their own purposes as this example was used as a pouring vessel on the eating table of the deceased.
-The encrustations are dessicated remains of the fluids that were part of the interment process.

-LC Classification:
+LC Classification: F1219.3.P8

-Date or Time Horizon:
+Date or Time Horizon: 500 CE

-Geographical Area:
+Geographical Area: West Mexico

 Map: